Frequently asked questions

 There are a number of ways a project can find its way to The Ground Floor.
 Sometimes we will invite an artist directly.
 We always hold space for projects under commission or actively in development for Berkeley Rep’s mainstage season.
 And a large number of projects come to us through applications.

 We generally receive between 600 and 700 applications every year.
 Our staff evaluates each one, and a long list of projects emerges that move on to a second round.
-Work samples will be requested at this stage.
+Additional work samples may be requested at this stage.
 These are reviewed and considered, and pared down to a short list of about 40 projects.

 At this point, we begin looking at projects in relationship to each other, and asking questions like: What feels like a balanced and exciting community?
 Is there interesting cross-pollination?
 Is this an inclusive and diverse lineup?
-Is there a balance of geography?
 Is there a variety of form and content?

 Should my application describe my dream residency, or basic needs?